Pick Your Own Fruit FAQ

 Can we use our own containers?

-Yes, we have always welcomed you bringing your own punnetts (ice cream tub, yoghurt pot etc.) just ask the staff to weigh them before you start picking.
+Yes, we have always welcomed you bringing your own punnets (ice cream tub, yoghurt pot etc.) — just ask the staff to weigh them before you start picking.
+We will deduct the weight of the container at the end, so you don't pay for its weight.

 Do you supply containers?